magborresen/website-hugo/content/projects/tube-display-pt1/index.md

 The bottom piece will also have a hole cut out in the bottom so I can mount the magnetic power connector to the 5V supply.

+After creating the design for the case, I will 3D print it at work since I don't have my own 3D printer at the moment.
+Although I should receive one soon!

 __Follow along in the part 2 blog post to see how it all fits together.__